At what age can babies see? And how much?

-When you bring your new baby home, their vision isn't totally developed – they can see, but don't see the world in quite the same way we do.
+When your baby is a newborn, their vision isn't totally developed: they can see, but don't see the world in quite the same way we do.
 So, how exactly does the world look to them?

-Dr Philippa Kaye told us this: “Babies can see at birth, it is just a question of what can they see!
+Our expert GP Dr Philippa Kaye says: "Babies can see at birth; it is just a question of what can they see!

-“At birth babies can see light, motion, faces and by a month can focus on faces about 30cm away (about the distance between them breastfeeding or bottle feeding and your face looking down at them) and can make eye contact with you.
+"Newborn babies can see light, motion and faces and, by 1 month, can focus on faces about 30cm away (about the distance between their face and your face looking down at them when you're feeding them) and can make eye contact with you.

-However, Philippa says, if your baby makes no eye contact by approximately 8 weeks old or has a squint after 3 months, you should see your doctor.
+However, Dr Philippa says, if your baby makes no eye contact by approximately 8 weeks old or has a squint after 3 months, you should ask your GP about it.